8 Strategies to Improve the Patient Financial Experience

 2. Focus On Transparency

 Transparency builds trust.
 This is why doctors discuss procedures in detail and ensure patients understand a recommended course of treatment or care.
 The same logic applies to patient payments, especially if you imagine the patient as a consumer.
-Just like consumers want to know how much something costs before they make a purchase, patients need/want to know what their healthcare bill will look like.
+Just like consumers want to know how much something costs before they make a purchase, patients need/want to know what their healthcare bills will look like.

 Discover how you can ensure financial transparency in three simple steps.